sawyerit/PandaLayer/README.md

 2. `zip -r my-Python37-Pandas23.zip ./python`
   Creates a zip of the python/lib/python3.7/site-packages folder

-3. Upload this zip as a lambda layer, python 3.7 compatibility
+3. Upload this zip as a lambda layer with python 3.7 compatibility

-4. Create your lambda function and choose the newly created layer be sure to also choose the aws provide numpy scipy layer
+4. Create your lambda function and add your newly created layer.
+  Be sure to also choose the AWS provided numpy scipy layer.

 <br /><br />
 Created from this great tutorial by Quy Tang https://medium.com/@qtangs/creating-new-aws-lambda-layer-for-python-pandas-library-348b126e9f3e